-If a product is not shelf stable but fully cooked, then the "Fully Cooked-Not Shelf Stable" model will be most useful.
-"Fully cooked" implies that the process includes an acceptable heat treatment that renders a final product ready to eat without further cooking, although the product may be warmed or reheated by the consumer.
+If a product is not shelf stable but fully cooked, then the "Fully Cooked, Not Shelf-Stable Meat and Poultry Products" model will be most useful.
+"Fully cooked"

+implies that the process includes an acceptable heat treatment that renders a final product ready to eat without further cooking, although the product may be warmed or reheated by the consumer.

-If a product is not shelf stable and not fully cooked, but receives other processing that does not involve a heat treatment, the model "Not Shelf Stable with Secondary Inhibitors" will be most useful.
-If some heat treatment is involved in the process that does not result in a fully cooked product - for example, a cold smoke - the generic model "All Other Not Shelf Stable, Heat Treated" will be most useful.
+If a product is not shelf stable and not fully cooked, but receives other processing that does not involve a heat treatment, the model "Generic HACCP Model for Meat and Poultry Procucts with Secondary Inhibitors, Not Shelf- Stable" will be most useful.
+If some heat treatment is involved in the process that does not result in a fully cooked product - for example, a cold smoke - the Generic HACCP Model Heat Treated Not Fully Cooked, Not Shelf Stable Meat and Poultry Products" will be most useful.

-If a product is not shelf stable and is raw, the "Raw, Ground" or "Raw, Other" models will be most useful.
-Products in the "Raw, Other" category may contain process steps in addition to cutting, boning, or breaking, but should not contain a process step that significantly alters the raw nature of the product.
-Products in the "Raw, Ground" process category are subjected to the grinding process and may include products such as fresh sausage.
+If a product is not shelf stable and is raw, the "Generic HACCP Model for Raw, Ground Meat and Poultry Products" or "Generic HACCP Model for Raw, Not Ground Meat and Poultry Products" models will be most useful.
+Products in the "Generic HACCP Model for Raw, Not Ground Meat and Poultry Products" category may contain process steps in addition to cutting, boning, or breaking, but should not contain a process step that significantly alters the raw nature of the product.
+Products in the "Generic HACCP Model for Raw, Ground Meat and Poultry Products" process category are subjected to the grinding process and may include products such as fresh sausage.

 After the correct generic model has been selected, you should proceed through the steps outlined in the model.
-The same generic process model may include diverse products, so it is important that you identify and group all products covered by the process model in order to correctly identify the hazards, create a representative flow diagram, identify all critical control points and critical limits, etc. The similarities within groupings will be confirmed as you work through the hazard analysis, flow diagram, and process flow.
+The same generic process model may include diverse products, so it is important that you identify and group all products covered by the process model in order to correctly identify the hazards, create a representative flow diagram, identify all critical control points and critical limits, etc. The similarities within groupings will be confirmed as you work through the hazard analysis flow diagram and process flow.
 Not all steps will be common to all products grouped in the process model, but if you have grouped correctly you will see that the steps involved are very similar.
 If you find that a product has been mis-grouped, repeat the steps outlined above to determine if another generic process model is more appropriate.